SemParser: A Semantic Parser for Log Analysis: Introduction

 \section{Introduction}

-The logging statement, which is put into the source code by developers, carries run-time information about software systems.
-By reading these logs, software system operators and administrators can monitor software status, detect anomalies, or troubleshoot problems in the system~\cite{chen2004failure, xu2009largescale, amar2019mining}.
-The overwhelming logs impede developers from reading every line of log files as modern software systems get more extensive and more complicated than before.
-Intelligent software engineering necessitates automated log analysis.
+The logging statements, which are put into the source code by developers, carry run-time information about software systems.
+By reading these logs, software system operators and administrators can monitor software status~\cite{chen2004failure}, detect anomalies~\cite{xu2009largescale, zhao2021empirical}, localize software bugs~\cite{chen2021pathidea}, or troubleshoot problems~\cite{amar2019mining} in the system.
+The overwhelming logs, however impede developers from reading every line of log files as modern software systems get more complicated than before.
+Therefore, intelligent software engineering necessitates automated log analysis.

-Basically, a log message is a type of semi-structured language comprising natural language written by software developers and some auto-generated variables during software execution.
+Basically, a log message is a type of semi-structured language comprising a natural language written by software developers and some auto-generated variables during software execution.
 As most log analysis tools accept the structured input, the fundamental step for automated log analysis is log parsing.
-Given a log message, a log parser recognizes a set of fields (e.g., verbosity levels, date, time) and events, while the latter being represented as structured event templates (i.e., constants) with corresponding parameters (i.e., variables).
-For example, on the left side of Figure~\ref{fig:difference}, ``Listing instance in cell <*>'' is the event template describing the system event, and ``949e1227'' corresponds to the parameter indicator ``<*>'' in the template.
+Given a raw message, a log parser recognizes a set of fields (e.g., verbosity levels, date, time) and message content, while the latter being represented as structured event templates (i.e., constants) with corresponding parameters (i.e., variables).
+For example, in Figure~\ref{fig:difference} (up), ``Listing instance in cell $<$*$>$'' is the template describing the system event, and ``949e1227'' corresponds to the parameter indicator ``$<$*$>$'' in the template.